 Yes.
-Financial reporting requirements for home care providers will be updated as required to align with the new SaH program.
-QFR Changes will be communicated to providers, once policy aspects of the SaH program are finalised.
+Financial reporting requirements for home care providers will be updated as required to align with the Support at Home program.
+QFR changes will be communicated to providers prior to the first reporting period under the new Support at Home program, once policy aspects of the Support at Home program are finalised.